basecamp/bcx-api/sections/calendars.md

 }
 ```

-This will return `200 OK`, with the location of the new calendar in the `Location` header, if the creation was a success.
+This will return `201 Created`, with the location of the new calendar in the `Location` header along with a representation of the calendar in JSON in the response body if the creation was a success (See the **Get calendar** endpoint).

 Update calendar